swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 In a real server implementation we'd likely use a [Swift NIO](https://github.com/apple/swift-nio) ChannelPipeline to perform this networking, framing and emitting of `Envelope`s, but this is beyond the scope of what we need to explain in this proposal to get the general idea of how this is going to work.

-#### Deserializing incoming Invocations
+#### Recipient: Deserializing incoming Invocations

 Now that we have received all the bytes for one specific envelope, we need to perform a two-step deserialization on it.

-First, we'll need to decode the target identifier (e.g. method name, mangled method name, or some form of ID), and the actor `ID` of the recipient.
+First, we'll need to decode the target identifier (e.g. method name, mangled method name, or some other form of target identifier), and the actor `ID` of the recipient.
 These are necessary to decode always, as we need to locate both the method and actor we're trying to invoke.

 Next, the deserialization of the actual message representation of our invocation will take place.
 However, this is done lazily.
 Rather than just decoding the values and storing them somewhere in our system implementation, these will be requested by the Swift runtime when it is about to perform the method call.